pzag97/gagagog/README.md

 ## Server communications
 All requests are mocked using observables and localStorage API.

+## Store
+The app is built with @ngrx/store.
+You can start the app in development mode to inspect app's state using Redux Devtools.

 ## Authorization

 By default there is only one user.
 These are credentials for admin account: